storybookjs/marko/docs/api/addons.md

 - [Add a tool to Storybook’s toolbar (like zoom or grid).](../essentials/toolbars-and-globals.md)
 - [Add a tab to Storybook (like SB Docs).](../writing-docs/introduction.md)

-Browse the [Addon gallery](/addons) to install an existing addon or as inspiration for your own addon.
+Browse the [addon gallery](/addons) to install an existing addon or as inspiration for your own addon.
 Read on to learn how to make an addon yourself.

 ## Storybook basics